ALedgerwood/Capstone-Project/README.md

 ### Designing and deploying a predictive model

 After failed attempts at ETS and Linear Regression due to the small data set, I combined the csv files to a single table.
 This made Linear Regression and ARIMA possible.
-Visualizations showed the results of ML were not very reliable, so I performed a correlation analysis which confirmed that the two variables of enrollment and expendtiure are only somewhat correlated.
+Visualizations showed the results of ML were not very reliable, so I performed a correlation analysis which confirmed that the two variables of enrollment and expenditure are only somewhat correlated.
 Using Scikitlearn, I was able to visualize a prediction of values for a future three years.

 ### Conclusions: